WongMan58/Wordle-Helper/README.md

 # TODO
   - [ ] Fix bug where having two of the same letter in a word breaks the bot
   - [ ] Optimize code
-  - [ ] Use pourcentages to show which words have a bigger chance to be correct
+  - [ ] Use percentages to show which words have a bigger chance to be correct

 NOTE: This is a WIP, things may change in the future